THIS TOPIC APPLIES TO:SQL Server 2016Power BI Report Server

 Other custom assemblies should not require recompilation.

-Move the assemblies to the new report server and Report Manager \bin folders.
-In SQL Server 2017, the report server binaries are located in the following location for the default SQL Server 2017 Reporting Services instance:
+Move the assemblies to the new report server \bin folder.
+In SQL Server, the report server binaries are located in the following location for the default report server instance:

 \Program files\Microsoft SQL Server\MSRS13.MSSQLSERVER\Reporting Services\ReportServer\bin